-The preparation of financial statements in accordance with Canadian accounting standards for notfor-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the year.
-Significant items subject to such estimates and assumptions include the valuation allowances for accounts receivable.
+The preparation of financial statements in accordance with Canadian accounting standards for not-for-profit organizations requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements, and the reported amounts of revenues and expenses during the year.
+Significant items subject to such estimates and assumptions include the estimated useful lives of equipment.
 Actual results could differ from management's best estimates as additional information becomes available in the future.